mavenlink/brainstem/README.md

       # Specify the fields to be present in the returned JSON.
       fields do
-        field :name, :string, "the Widget's name"
-        field :legacy, :boolean, "true for legacy Widgets, false otherwise", via: :legacy? field :longform_description, :string, "feature-length description of this Widget", optional: true field :updated_at, :datetime, "the time of this Widget's last update" field :created_at, :datetime, "the time at which this Widget was created" end
+        field :name, :string, info: "the Widget's name" field :legacy, :boolean, info: "true for legacy Widgets, false otherwise", via: :legacy? field :longform_description, :string, info: "feature-length description of this Widget", optional: true field :updated_at, :datetime, info: "the time of this Widget's last update" field :created_at, :datetime, info: "the time at which this Widget was created" end

       # Associations can be included by providing include=association_name in the URL.